vanhoangkha/Networking-fundamentals/Day61_Wireless_Configuration.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/957336a3-d81c-4914-b35f-99925a316ad3)

-Mặc định QoS setting is “SILVER” (Best Effort).
+Default QoS setting is “SILVER” (Best Effort).
 This can be changed depending on the class of traffic being sent through the WLAN

 ---